-Following the footprints of positive selectionFebruary 15th, 2013 by Haley Bridger in Genetics /
+Following the footprints of positive selectionFebruary 15, 2013 by Haley Bridger in Medicine & Health / Genetics

 For decades, the human genome could only tell us what we already suspected about the evolution of certain traits.
 Researchers were able to trace the genetic origin stories of lactose tolerance (as opposed to lactose intolerance), malaria resistance, and more only after observing these successful traits in specific populations.
 Now, the study of positive selection – the ability to determine which genetic changes have conferred an evolutionary advantage – has reached a turning point: the genome itself can be used as a starting point to guide scientists to important genetic locations, leading to hypotheses about human health and disease.

 In a paper published this week in Cell, researchers from the Broad Institute, Harvard University, Harvard Medical School, and elsewhere describe the tools and resources that have come together to make this shift possible.
 Pardis Sabeti, a senior associate member at the Broad and an associate professor at Harvard, and Shari Grossman, a graduate research assistant in the Sabeti and Lander labs, worked with colleagues to develop a tool known as the Composite of Multiple Signals (CMS) test to detect the genetic signals of positive selection, and trace these signals to specific sites in the genome.
 Thanks to the public release of sequence data from the 1000 Genomes Project, the research team has been able to put CMS into practice to generate a list of 412 candidate signals.

 "The field has entered a whole new era of discovery," said Sabeti who began working on algorithms to detect selection as a medical student and during her postdoctoral fellowship in the Lander laboratory at the Broad Institute.
 "We now have the right tools and the right datasets and are poised to pinpoint important variants."